Richardstraat/jekyll-now/_posts/2016-11-3-Better work with your SDR.md

 I believe it is important to share the same goal so definitively having a shared quota really helps but it doesn't resolve the fact that it is not under the control of an SDR that the Rep closes a deal or not.

-So, it is down to the trust you are buidling through constant and bidirectionnal communication.
+So, it is down to the trust you are building through constant and bidirectionnal communication.

 To build a trustworthy relationship, you also need to understand what you should expect from one another.